KDawg/WordsThatHurt/readme.md

 One Time Setup
 =================

-is `npm install` bringing down the single dependency.
+Begin by executing `npm install` bringing down the single dependency.
 This utility uses the `pseudoloc` module.
 Read its [repository](https://github.com/bunkat/pseudoloc) if you want to learn more about it.

 Example Using This Tool
 =======================

-./translate.js en.json
+This is a CLI and you run it inside Terminal.

+`./translate.js en.json`

 The idea is that you have everything that your app says to your users inside a string table.
 It's a simple data structure accumulating a series of key-value